Fraport: Greece

+Business trends

+The key trends for Fraport are (as at the financial year ending December 31):

 Headquarters

 The company's articles of association designate Frankfurt am Main as the company's registered office.
 Fraport's facilities are on the property of Frankfurt Airport in the city's Flughafen district.
 Its head office building is Building 178, close to Tor 3 (gate 3).

 Shareholders

 The company's current shareholding structure is as follows.